 Chapter 35.
-Permit Reviews and Renewals, and Transfer, Sale and Assignment of Rights Granted under Permits
+Permit Reviews and Renewals; Transfer, Sale and Assignment of Rights Granted under Permits; Post-Permit Issuance Requirements; and Other Actions Based on Ownership, Control and Violation Information

 A. The office shall:

 1. ensure that permits are revised prior to changes in surface coal mining and reclamation operations;